plone/training/dexterity_2.rst

         else:
             talks = theevent['talks']
         talks_url = talks.absolute_url()

+        # Get all talks
         brains = catalog(portal_type='talk')
         for brain in brains:
             if talks_url in brain.getURL():
+                # Skip if the talk is already in target-folder
                 continue
             obj = brain.getObject()
             logger.info('Moving %s to %s' % (obj.absolute_url(), talks.absolute_url()))
+            # Move each talk to the folder '/the-event/talks'
             api.content.move(
                 source=obj,
                 target=talks,
                 safe_id=True)

 After restarting the site we can run the step: